Shobhit2000/Invictus/README.md

 # Invictus

-This repository contains all codes and demonstrations of our project that was completed during Hackoff 2020.
+This repository contains all codes and demonstrations of our project that was completed during HackOff v3.0 2020.

 ## Demonstration